The Final Lap

 -

 Request free safer sex supplies for your organization, department, or residence hall.
-Or, grab some from the CHC font desk or Colonial Crossroads during normal business hours!
+Or, grab some from the SHC front desk during normal business hours!

 -